 Then add the tortillas to the edge of the pan to heat up, and return to the oven for 5 more minutes.

 You can get your garnishes ready while the fajitas are still in the oven.
 Cut the lime wedges and chop up some cilantro.
 Popular condiments include sour cream, guacamole, salsa or pico de gallo and you may want some shredded cheese too.
-One or two of these is sufficient if you want to keep it simple.

 Assemble the fajitas straight from the pan – it makes for a beautiful presentation and everyone loves to pick their own toppings.
 Plus it makes for easy cleanup…